 We have to look away no longer again.
 Antique Omran Daqneesh sat quietly inside a brightly lit ambulance.
 Gray suit protected him from head to toe.
 The left facet of his face turned into caked-in blood.
 His left eye drooped, nearly close with the aid of swelling.
 He seemed round dazed, felt the aspect of his face, and, noticing the blood, tried to wipe it on the chair.
-Last week, Omran’s residence changed into a hit by way of an airstrike.
-He was pulled out of the wreckage utilizing useful resource people and taken to a clinical station.
+Last week, Omran’s residence changed into a hit by an airstrike.
+He was pulled out of the wreckage using useful resources and taken to a clinical station.
 The nurse who attended Omran’s injuries said he didn’t pop out of surprise until he saw his dad and mom, who survived, arrive at the health facility.
 That’s while he cried.
 His ten-year-old brother Ali died of his injuries.

-We’ve visible the news and forgotten, heard the tales, and moved on.
+We’ve seen the news, forgotten, heard the tales, and moved on.
 Perhaps, it’s worth remembering what exactly led to our worldwide refugee disaster, the worst because of International Battle II.
-It started in early 2011, while Daraa’s authorities arrested and tortured a group of teens for scribbling innovative slogans.
-Protests erupted, and protection forces, in a flash of madness, opened hearth, killing several.
+It started in early 2011 when Daraa’s authorities arrested and tortured a group of teens for scribbling innovative slogans.
+Protests erupted, and protection forces opened the hearth in a flash of madness, killing several.
 Unrest grew in Syria as heaps took to the streets.
 A competition group fashioned.
 A civil Struggle turned into born.

 Related Articles :